CarmenK2/ETL-project/README.md

 ### Challenges
 * While transforming latitudes and longitudes for WeatherData it was found that index 6 is a winery in New South Wales which needed to removed
 * Working out how to structure the code to access latitudes and longitudes of the wineries
-* Inconsitency of weather data, not all years have sufficient data
+* Inconsistency of weather data, not all years have sufficient data

 ## Load
-As the data is very structured and relational PostgresSQL was usedd to load the data into a database.
+As the data is very structured and relational PostgresSQL was used to load the data into a database.
 This allows for easy access by multiple users.

 ### Steps:
 #### Step 1
-* Created schemata with all tables and tables headers in https://quickdatabasediagrams.com
+* Created schemas with all tables and tables headers in https://quickdatabasediagrams.com
-* Exported schemata to PostgresSQL
+* Exported schemas to PostgresSQL

 #### Step 2
-* Imported schemata greated in quickdatadiagrams into PostgresSQL
+* Imported schemas greated in quickdatadiagrams into PostgresSQL
-* Ran the code
+* Run the code

 #### Step 3
 * In winery_data.ipnyp, Weather.ipnyp, soil.ipnyp, vineyard.ipynb created a connection to local database for each final dataframe